EtherTyper/santa/README.md

 # Santa's list
 Submit your present guidelines to Santa while learning encryption ideology, JSON notation, and even git workflow.
+The guide is still _**being wriiten**_, much less is it even being edited and proofread, so I'd suggest that people stay away unless if they're looking to make it better.

 Table of Elements:
 - Part I: For Parents